rust-lang/rfcs/text/0000-target-extension.md

 # Alternatives
 [alternatives]: #alternatives

+## Simply appending the version in the target name

 The more simple approch is to use `target_os` with the OS version inside (`freebsd12`).
 But it would require to duplicate all `libc` code (for only small differences) at each release.
 Having a separated attribute is more simple.